peanut-labs/survey-alert/README.md

 ## Example Usage

 Basic usage of the Survey Alert is shown in the included html file.
-To see the alert in action, you will need to change the `iframeURL` to the url you have the iframe hosted on, then a valid user ID needs to be entered before clicking the 'Check' button ([for more information on this, see the Parameters section in the API guide](http://peanut-labs.github.io/publisher-doc/#methodcampaigns)).
+To see the alert in action, you first will need to change the `iframeURL` in the exmaple html to the url you have the iframe hosted on.
+Then after loading the html page, a valid user ID needs to be entered before clicking the 'Check' button ([for more information on this, see the Parameters section in the API guide](http://peanut-labs.github.io/publisher-doc/#methodcampaigns)).
 The alert should appear similar to that below:

 ![Example screenshot](../master/example-screenshot.png?raw=true)